blynkkk/blynkkk.github.io/readme.md

 ```

 ###Sending data to hardware
 All [Controller Widgets](http://blynkkk.github.io/#widgets-controllers) can send data to Virtual Pins on your hardware.
 For instance, below code shows how to send 1 and 0 int value via button to virtual pin 1 :

 ```cpp
 BLYNK_WRITE(1)
 {
   int pinData = param.asInt();
 }
 ```

-and this widget setup
+and this widget setup:

 <img src="images/button_virtual_1.png" style="width: 300px;"/>